 States voting for utility commissioners in 2024

 Alabama: Republican incumbent Twinkle Cavanaugh is running unopposed for reelection to her seat as president of the three-member Public Service Commission.
-Cavanaugh says in her online biography that she’s “committed to applying the principles of conservative governance” and on X, that she’s “fighting the woke agenda.”
+Cavanaugh says in her online biography that she’s “committed to applying the principles of conservative governance,” and on X, that she’s “fighting the woke agenda.”

 Arizona: Nine people are running for three seats on Arizona’s five-member Corporation Commission: Republicans Rene Lopez, Rachel Walden, and incumbent Lea Marquez Peterson; Democrats Ylenia Aguilar, Jonathon Hill, and Joshua Polacheck; Green Party candidates Mike Cease and Nina Luxenberg; and write-in candidate Frank Bertone.
-The top three vote-getters will win the seats, in an election that has the potential to shift control of the commission.
+The top three vote-getters will win the seats in an election that has the potential to shift control of the commission.
 The current Republican supermajority has approved new gas power plants, fees for rooftop solar, an 8 percent rate hike, and other moves that have drawn sharp criticism from environmental and consumer advocates.

 Louisiana: Three candidates are vying to replace a moderate Republican who opted not to seek reelection to the District 2 seat on Louisiana’s five-person Public Service Commission.
 Democrat Nick Laborde expressed the strongest support for renewable energy in interviews with the Louisiana Illuminator, while Republicans Jean-Paul Coussan and Julie Quinn both told the nonprofit news outlet that they oppose the Green New Deal — a loose term for federal policy promoting a renewable energy transition.

-Montana: Three of five seats on Montana’s Public Service Commission are on the ballot Tuesday, with just one incumbent seeking reelection: Republican Jennifer Fielder faces independent candidate Elena Evans in district four; Republican Brad Molnar and Democrat Susan Bilo are squaring off in District 2; and Republican Jeff Welborn and Democrat Leonard “Lenny” Williams are vying for the District 3 seat.
+Montana: Three of five seats on Montana’s Public Service Commission are on the ballot Tuesday, with just one incumbent seeking reelection: Republican Jennifer Fielder faces independent candidate Elena Evans in District 4; Republican Brad Molnar and Democrat Susan Bilo are squaring off in District 2; and Republican Jeff Welborn and Democrat Leonard “Lenny” Williams are vying for the District 3 seat.
 Republicans have dominated the commission for over a decade.
 In addition to their usual ratemaking, the new commissioners will likely decide the fate of a petition calling for the commission to consider the climate impacts of its decisions.

 Nebraska: Two commissioners on the all-Republican Nebraska Public Service Commission — Dan Watermeier and Tim Schram — are up for reelection.
 They are both running unopposed.